tabahi/ESP-Wifi-Config/README.md

 ## Editing

 `ESPWifiConfig` doesn't use SPIFF.
-It uses virtual EEPROM addresses 0-80 (flash) , which can be lost if compiler configurations are changed during update
+It uses virtual EEPROM addresses 0-80 (flash) , which can be lost if compiler configurations are changed during update.

 Web pages can be edited in 'define_vars.h' where the PROGMEM constants are defined as condensed strings.
 To change the content of webpages, change the html files then paste them as escaped strings in 'define_vars.h'.